Dosage form: injection powder, lyophilized, for solution

 Bladder fibrosis/contraction has been reported with intravesical administration (not an approved route of administration), which in rare cases has required cystectomy.

 It is not known if Mitomycin is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Mitomycin, it is recommended that nursing be discontinued when receiving Mitomycin therapy.

 Safety and effectiveness in pediatric patients have not been established.

 Insufficient data from clinical studies of Mitomycin are available for patients 65 years of age and older to determine whether they respond differently than younger patients.
-Postmarketing surveillance suggests that elderly patients may be more susceptible than younger patients to injection site reactions (see Integument and Mucous Membrane Toxicity) and hypersensitivity reactions.
+Postmarketing surveillance suggests that elderly patients may be more susceptible than younger patients to injection site reactions (see ADVERSE REACTIONS: Integument and Mucous Membrane Toxicity) and hypersensitivity reactions.
 In general, caution should be exercised when prescribing to elderly patients, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Bone Marrow Toxicity

 This was the most common and most serious toxicity, occurring in 605 of 937 patients (64.4%).
 Thrombocytopenia and/or leukopenia may occur anytime within 8 weeks after onset of therapy with an average time of 4 weeks.
 Recovery after cessation of therapy was within 10 weeks.
 About 25% of the leukopenic or thrombocytopenic episodes did not recover.
 Mitomycin produces cumulative myelosuppression.